addyblanch/bioinformatics_apprenticeship/README.md

-# University of Nottingham Bioinformatics MRes Appreticeship
+# University of Nottingham Bioinformatics MRes Apprenticeship

 Module One
 Bioinformatics Methods